The coronavirus pandemic explained, one year on

 At the end of the original piece, we linked to a WHO thread on Twitter from Jan.
 17, 2020.
 It provided rudimentary advice on protecting yourself against coronavirus that focused on hand hygiene and respiratory hygiene.
 Maria Van Kerkhove, from the WHO's emerging diseases unit, recommended washing hands with soap and water and sneezing or coughing into your elbow.

-The recommendations the WHO made still stand today.
-Washing your hands and sneezing into your elbow is extremely important.
-But we've added additional layers of protection as we've learnt more about SARS-CoV-2 and its transmissibility.
+Those recommendations the WHO still stand today.
+Washing your hands and sneezing into your elbow are extremely important.
+But we've added additional layers of protection as we've learned more about SARS-CoV-2 and its transmissibility.

 Ian Mackay, a virologist at the University of Queensland, highlights these additional layers in the "Swiss Cheese Model" of pandemic defence, an infographic that went viral toward the end of 2020.